Flight-Free-UK/flight_free_uk_website/source/posts/how-to-cross-the-atlantic.html.markdown

 ---
 ### Cargo ship

 In previous years, the most common way for travellers to cross the ocean flight-free was by passage on a freighter.
 However, cargo ships stopped carrying passengers during Covid, and most haven’t started again.
-There is no indication of if or when the practice might start again, but here’s where you might find out:
+There is no indication of if or when the practice might start again, but here are two websites where you might find out:

 [www.cargoshipvoyages.com](https://www.cargoshipvoyages.com/)